egaffo/CirComPara/README.md

     cd /home/user/bin
     ln -s /path/to/junk2/install/dir/junk2_circpipe

+## Installation: the long way

-###Software dependencies
+### Software dependencies

 To run Circpipe you need several software to be available in your system.
 Here there is the list of the tools used in Circpipe.
-We do not list each tool dependencies and do not provide support for them...sorry, we have no time for this.
+We do not list each tool dependencies and do not provide support for them...
+Sorry, we have no time for this.

 The core engine is the Scons build tool, which manage the various steps of the analysis.